 Fixed-term: The funds for this post are available for up to 3 years in the first instance.

-The Institute of Astronomy (IoA), located at the West Cambridge site, expects to appoint several postdoctoral researchers in the IoA's observational, X-ray and theoretical astrophysics programmes.
-Research at the IoA includes observational and theoretical work in: exoplanetary detection, atmospheres and interiors; formation and evolution of stars, their planetary systems and disks; protoplanetary discs; Gaia satellite Milky Way and science alerts follow-up science; near-field cosmology; accretion discs; formation and evolution of galaxies, supermassive black holes and AGN; quasar absorption lines and the intergalactic medium; gravitational lensing; X-ray studies of clusters of galaxies and active galaxies; feedback processes; cosmological hydrodynamic simulations; emergence of structure during the epoch of reionization; cosmic microwave background cosmology and large-scale structure; transients and supernova cosmology; and astrostatistics.
+The Institute of Astronomy (IoA), located at the West Cambridge site, expects to appoint a postdoctoral researcher in the IoA's observational and theoretical astrophysics programmes.
+The appointment could be made in areas of: near-field cosmology; accretion discs; formation and evolution of galaxies, supermassive black holes and AGN; quasar absorption lines and the intergalactic medium; studies of clusters of galaxies and active galaxies; feedback processes; cosmological hydrodynamic simulations; emergence of structure during the epoch of reionization.

-Successful applicants will be expected to pursue research within the context of the overall programme and to develop a high degree of interaction with the faculty, postdoctoral researchers and research students; to conduct a highly competitive programme of scientific research, prepare proposals to secure research resources (for example, access to high-performance computing, telescopes, or other international facilities) and write scientific articles for publication in peer-reviewed journals.
+The successful applicant will be expected to pursue research within the context of the overall programme and develop a high degree of interaction with the faculty, postdoctoral researchers and research students; to conduct a highly competitive programme of scientific research, prepare proposals to secure research resources (for example, access to high-performance computing, telescopes, or other international facilities) and write scientific articles for publication in peer-reviewed journals.
 Applicants must have excellent communication and computing skills.